 - Department of Veterans Affairs- Wilmington

 - Liberty Health Care – Georgetown

 Step 4.
 Maintain Your Medical Assistant Credentials

 Your RMA credential renews annually, but you must complete 30 certification points every three years to maintain it.
-The AMT has a Certification Continuation Program (CCP) that is similar to that of AAMA.
+Check out their Certification Continuation Program (CCP) for more information.

-Presently, Delaware does not have its own state chapter of the American Association of Medical Assistants.
-The recommendation is for you to join the national AAMA association.
-If you would like information on starting a Delaware chapter of the AAMA, contact the AAMA Membership Department at firstname.lastname@example.org.
+State professional associations are the best way to find continuing education opportunities and connect with others in the profession.
+While Delaware does not have its own state chapter of the American Association of Medical Assistants, the AAMA recommends joining the national AAMA association.
+If you would like information on joining the AAMA or starting a Delaware chapter of the AAMA, contact the AAMA Membership Department at firstname.lastname@example.org.

 American Medical Technologists has a DC/DE/MD State Society for RMAs.

 2019 job growth projections from the Delaware Department of Labor are aggregated through the U.S. Department of Labor-Sponsored resource, Projections Central.
 Employment conditions in your area may vary.